My goals are simple: Be kind, celebrate others' success, and be known for my versatility and ability to perform in any environment.

 I'm a member of the broadcast team for the Omaha Storm Chasers (the Kansas City Royals' Triple-A affiliate).
 I also work with the University of Nebraska-Omaha, Creighton University, Cox/Yurview, and the Big East Digital Network on various television, radio, and TV-style internet streaming sporting events.

 I've called over 90 Major League Spring Training games for the Oakland A's, Arizona Diamondbacks, and Texas Rangers.
 I've been Oakland's solo Spring Training play-by-play voice since 2014.

 Before moving to Omaha in 2016, I was the Director of Broadcasting and Media for the Visalia Rawhide (the Arizona Diamondbacks' Single-A affiliate in the California League).
 I called hockey games for the Fresno Monsters of the WSHL, and filled in on various sporting events (including men's basketball) for Fresno State.

-In addition to my year-round broadcasting, I run my own voiceover business, recording multiple commercials, explainer videos, phone greetings, corporate narrations, and other projects for companies such as WebMD, LegalZoom, and TaxAct.
+In addition to my year-round broadcasting, I run my own voiceover business, recording multiple commercials, explainer videos, phone greetings, corporate training, e-Learning, and other projects for companies such as WebMD, Puma, Denny's, LegalZoom, and TaxAct.

 When I'm not calling a game or recording a voiceover order, I love cooking (decently), reading (constantly), working out (imperfectly), listening to podcasts (compulsively), and playing guitar (badly).
 My favorite foods include sushi & seafood, Chipotle, and anything with maple syrup on it (although I wouldn't put it on Chipotle).
 My reading interests often involve history, health and nutrition, Christian philosophy, narrative journalism, and whatever sports stories Twitter brings me.